 Bed Bug Pest Control

 A-1 Bonded Termite is here to help you with bed bug pest control by eliminating and ongoing treatments.
-Bed Bugs are recognized as one of the most hated pests in the United States.
-They are difficult to see, able to multiply quickly, and are able to jump from pieces of furniture or clothing.
+Bed Bugs are one of the most hated pests in the United States.
+They are challenging to see, multiply quickly, and jump from pieces of furniture or clothing.
 Bed bugs are attracted to humans so that they can feed on us while we are most sedentary, which is why they tend to gravitate towards our beds and couches.
-Bed Bugs tend to nest in our beds or furniture, but can also be found in wall hangings, carpets, or spaces between your carpets and walls.
+Bed Bugs tend to nest in our beds or furniture.
+Also, find them in wall hangings, carpets, or spaces between your carpets and walls.
 We recommend that you reach out to our professional team members at A-1 Bonded Termite, Inc. if you suspect a bed bug infestation.

 Signs of Bed Bug Infestations

 Red/Brown Spots – When a bed bug bites you, they will attempt to draw blood so that they can feed.
-When you are bitten, you may notice red or brown spots on your bed sheets, or on your clothes.
+When you are bitten, you may notice red or brown spots on your bedsheets, or clothes.
 Bed Bugs tend to bite in areas where your body is warmer, so they will gravitate towards covered areas as you are physically warmer.

 Bed Bug Preventatives